Dimaszhbankovskii/Dimaszhbankovskii/README.md

 ###  👨‍💻 About Me :

-- Bachelor in Medical Physics
+- Bachelor in Technical Physics

 - Master in Biotechnical Systems and Technology